vijayanant/vijayanant.github.io/content/posts/architectural-quantum-modular-deployable-architecture/index.md

 `LoyaltyService -> (asynchronous event) -> UserService`

 Now, the two services are **separate architectural quanta**.
 The `LoyaltyService` team can deploy their change, and the `UserService` can be updated on its own schedule.
 By breaking the synchronous connascence, the teams shrank their architectural quanta, reclaiming their agility.

+{{< figure
+    src="entangled-vs-decoupled.svg"
+    alt="A two-panel diagram comparing an entangled vs. a decoupled system.
+System A shows a direct, synchronous call.
+System B shows an event-driven, asynchronous flow that results in separate quanta." caption="Figure 7: Contrasting an entangled, synchronous system with a decoupled, event-driven one."
+>}}

 {{< note type="warning" title="Asynchronicity is Not a Silver Bullet" >}}
 Switching to asynchronous communication is a common strategy to shrink a quantum, but it comes with a hidden trap.
 A synchronous call creates deployment coupling due to its obvious runtime dependency.
 By switching to events, you remove that runtime dependency, but you can still have deployment coupling if the event contract itself is brittle.